 Grant Wood Studio and Visitor Center

 Cedar Rapids native Grant Wood is one of the world’s most famous artists, but he was a struggling artist for a number of years.
 In fact, a family friend offered him the use of the hayloft above a carriage house as an art studio.
 Grant Wood eventually lived at 5 Turner Alley as well.
-See where he lived and worked when he painted some of his most famous works.
+Learn about where he lived and worked while he painted some of his most famous works.

 817 Second Ave.
 SE, Cedar Rapids • (319) 366-7503